Trygvemb/Algorithms-Cloud-computing/Algorithms.md

 **Knowledge**

-- Understanding the theory behind basic and commonly used algorithms.
+- Understand the theory behind commonly used algorithms and data structures.
-- Understanding time and space complexity (Big-O notation) and how it affects the performance of algorithms.
+- Analyze time and space complexity using Big-O notation to evaluate algorithmic efficiency.
-- Understanding data structures and their applications in algorithms.
-- Understanding the correctness and efficiency in the design of algorithms.
+- Comprehend the role of optimization in enhancing system performance.
+- Understand the principles of containerization and automation using Docker.
+- Gain insights into modern cloud-based tools for resource optimization and scalability.

 **Skills**

-- Apply and implement various algorithms to solve specific problems.
+- Apply and implement various algorithms and data structures to solve complex problems.
-- Implement algorithms in C# and analyze their complexity.
-- Choose and apply the most appropriate data structure for a given problem.
+- Use Docker to containerize applications and automate deployment processes.
+- Optimize Docker images and containers for performance and efficiency.
-- Use tools to analyze and optimize the performance of algorithms.
+- Leverage cloud tools (e.g., AWS and Azure) to build scalable and cost-effective solutions.
+- Develop scripts and workflows to automate repetitive development and deployment tasks.

 **Competencies**

-- Identify, analyze, and define problems that can be solved using algorithms.
-- Evaluate and choose the most suitable algorithm to solve a given problem.
-- Learn and apply new algorithms and data structures when required by complex tasks.
+- Analyze system bottlenecks and implement algorithmic or infrastructural optimizations.
+- Identify appropriate data structures, algorithms, and tools to address specific challenges.
+- Integrate theoretical knowledge with practical tools like Docker and cloud platforms to create robust systems.
+- Stay updated with emerging technologies in optimization, containerization, and algorithm design.

 ###### Short-Term Learning Objectives

-- Read and understand the first chapter of _Introduction to Algorithms (CLRS)_ and complete all exercises.
+- Complete the entire GeeksforGeeks DSA Tutorial, focusing on foundational algorithms and data structures.
+- Solve selected coding challenges on platforms like LeetCode or HackerRank to reinforce algorithmic thinking.
-- Implement the algorithms introduced in the chapter in small C# applications.
+- Implement and analyze the performance of basic algorithms (e.g., sorting, searching, recursion) in C#.
-- Develop an understanding of the time and space complexity of algorithms by analyzing their performance through practice.
-- Practice identifying appropriate algorithms and data structures for simple tasks and implement them effectively.
+- Study and apply Docker for containerizing applications and streamlining workflows.
+- Optimize Docker images and test automated deployment pipelines in the WePack.PMS project.
+- Complete selected Azure and AWS cloud certifications to deepen understanding of optimization tools and techniques.

 ---